 Are you a traveler or reader looking for books that make you think differently?
 Find wanderlust-inducing inspiration or returning nostalgia to change the way you think about the world.
 Some of these books will make you smarter while others are the most powerful books that will make you cry.
 All will make you think outside of the box.

-Are you perusing the shelves for unique and uncorked book lists that make you think?
-Welcome to TUL’s card catalog and reference desk for international book suggestions, reviews, read alikes, and book lists.
+Are you perusing the shelves for unique and uncorked global book lists and book recommendations that make you think and books for deep thinkers?

 I added in a few fun books lists that are exclusive to TUL, including WWII books set around the world, finding love in unique places, spooky books for adults, and my favorite travel writers.

 Scroll down for some of my favorite book lists or read on to learn about books that make you think differently.

 Disclosure: This site contains affiliate links for products and services I recommend.
 Read my Disclosure for more information.
 If you make a purchase through these links, at no additional cost to you, I will earn a small commission.
 Thank you!